inodb/spectrum-viz-website/docs/architecture.md

 5. **Mira** (scRNA) is hosted on an **Azure VM**.
 A **Docker Compose** instance runs within it.
 The main webserver redirects requests with `/scrna/` to the VM's IP address.

+6. **Hydra** is hosted on the **MSK server**, self contained in a **Docker Compose** instance where only the port to its own nginx layer is exposed.
+The main webserver connects to it through port 5005, and redirects requests with `/cohort/` to this port

 ## Staging Architecture

 TBD